 Our website has continued to flourish under the careful watch of Fiona Quinton.
-The website was extremely useful and very important during the lockdown period.
 Do keep a regular eye on the website.
 It gives a very full picture of our school.
 You can access term dates, letters etc and information about what your children are learning from the website.
 Can I remind you that information about what your children are learning goes on the website on your year group page.
 Curriculum information is updated termly.